dialectlabs/smart-messaging/README.md

 2. The Transaction Request Service — This is a Solana Pay Transaction Request Service, or any number of them.
 3. [NEW] The State Service — Manages interactions between the Client and Transaction Request Services, while managing state.

 The Client and Transaction Request services are mandatory for any implementation of Smart Messaging or Solana Pay.
-The State Service is only needed to persiste state.
+The State Service is only needed to persist state.

 Let's start by extending the metadata returned by Transaction Request services, without preserving any state.